akhilsharmaa/iNeuron-FSDS/README.md

 Full-stack data science course is a live mentor-led job guaranteed certification program with a **full-time one-year internship provided by [iNeuron](https://ineuron.ai/).**

-In this course you will learn the entire stack required to work in the **data science, data analytics, and big data domain, including machine learning, deep learning, computer vision NLP and Big data including MLOps and cloud infrastructure,** along with real-time industry projects and product development with the iNeuron product development team, which will enable you to contribute on various levels.
+In this course you will learn the entire stack required to work in the **data science, data analytics, and big data domain , including machine learning, deep learning, computer vision NLP and Big data including MLOps and cloud infrastructure,** along with real-time industry projects and product development with the iNeuron product development team, which will enable you to contribute on various levels.

 ## Mentors
 * Krish Naik